-- The Pancreatic Cancer Action Network’s Patient and Liaison Services (PALS) program maintains a list of pancreatic cancer specialists around the country.
-While PALS Associates cannot recommend one doctor over another, they can provide callers with the names and contact information for doctors who see a large number of pancreatic cancer patients each year.
+- The Pancreatic Cancer Action Network maintains a list of pancreatic cancer specialists around the country.
+While our Patient Central Associates cannot recommend one doctor over another, they can provide callers with the names and contact information for doctors who see a large number of pancreatic cancer patients each year.

 - Local hospitals often have patient referral services that provide lists of specialists at a specific hospital.

 - The National Cancer Institute (NCI) provides information about doctors who practice at NCI-designated cancer centers.

 - The National Comprehensive Cancer Network (NCCN) allows users to search physicians and their specialties at their member institutions.

 - The American Medical Association (AMA) website offers a DoctorFinder option.